Maryland program

 What support do you get?

-Current Baltimore City materials describe multiple assistance paths: the City Employee incentive is $5,000 or $10,000 depending on the purchase location, Buying Into Baltimore is $5,000, Live Near Your Work totals $2,000 to $5,000 or more depending on the employer match, First-Time Homebuyers Incentive Program combines 50% of required down payment plus GAP funding and an interest-rate buydown up to 2.5% with a possible $5,000 bonus, and Vacants to Value Booster is $10,000.
+Current Baltimore City materials describe a menu of assistance paths rather than one single benefit: the city employee path is listed as $5,000 or $10,000 on the current city page but only $5,000 on the 2026 flyer, Buying Into Baltimore is $5,000, Live Near Your Work totals $2,000 to $5,000+ depending on the employer match, FTHIP combines 50% of required down payment plus GAP funding and up to 2.5% in interest-rate-bydown-related assistance with a possible $5,000 bonus, and Vacants to Value Booster is $10,000.

 Do you repay it?

 Current Baltimore City materials state that all city homeownership incentives in this menu are provided as five-year forgivable loans except Live Near Your Work, which is offered as a grant.
-Each subprogram keeps its own detailed qualifying rules and trigger conditions.
+Each subprogram keeps its own detailed qualifying rules, amounts, and trigger conditions.

 How do you apply?

-Complete city-approved homeownership counseling within one year before making an offer, contribute at least $1,000 of your own funds, then apply through the Baltimore Neighborly applicant portal; the First-Time Homebuyers Incentive path is completed online by the housing counselor and lender team.
+Complete city-approved homebuyer education within one year before making an offer, contribute at least $1,000 of your own funds, then apply through the Baltimore Neighborly applicant portal.
+The city page still presents B-HIP as a menu with shared entry rules and subprogram-specific underwriting handled inside the same incentive system.

 Official source evidence